 Some guys will also make slinkies out of surgical tubing packed with lead shots.
 To see how slinkies are made, watch this video.

 Deeper And Bigger Water

 Steelhead are resourceful, so they will not use energy fighting the rapids.
 In the frigid winter months, it also means they preserve energy by keeping near the bottom.
 Unless the conditions are ideal, fishing in shallow water can be a waste of time.

-This is why you are more likely to find steelhead in deep pools, deep runs, and in larger sections of the river and this is where drift fishing for steelhead really works well.
+This is why you are more likely to find steelhead in deep pools, deep runs, and in larger sections of the river, which is where drift fishing works well.

 The advantage to drift fishing is you can fish 3 feet deep or 30 feet deep, all you need to do is add enough weight and to detect the bottom so you know when you are deep enough and then allow your rig to drift with the current.

 Detecting the bottom is one of the most important things to learn how to do well when drift fishing for steelhead.